• Share price: 92.40P

 Training

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains in our business our group legal team educate and advise our group procurement managers who negotiate and contract with suppliers who provide services to the group as part of our approved supplier process.
 In addition to this all directors of the Group have been briefed on the subject and are updated annually on compliance.
-Over the course of the next twelve months mandatory online video training on modern slavery and human trafficking will be made available to staff at all levels within our business.
+As part of our ongoing compliance programme, mandatory training on the risks of modern slavery and human trafficking will be made available to staff at all levels within our business.

 Our Effectiveness in Combating Slavery in Human Trafficking

 We have risk assessed key suppliers in our relevant supply chains to identify the risk of any slavery and human trafficking occurring and where these risks exist we have supplied specific diligence questionnaires for completion by the supplier, which request specific evidence supporting relevant answers, as part of our approved supplier process to ensure that no slavery or human trafficking is taking place in its supply chain.
-This is something which is kept under review on an annual basis.
+This is something which is kept under review on an annual basis and which we implement as part of onboarding any new key supplier to the Group.

 Carbon Reduction Plan